drivet/website-11ty/src/now.md

 So, currently, my life looks roughly like this, in approximate order of stuff most likely to change:

-* Not playing anything at the moment
+* Playing Witcher 3
-* Reading Mansfield Park by Jane Austen
+* Reading Rendez Vous With Rama by Arthur C. Clarke.
 * Working as a senior software developer at Unity Technologies, doing mostly data and billing related tasks.
 The languages I use most often in my job at the moment are Go, Typescript, JavaScript, Python and SQL.